CalderaWP/caldera-js/packages/forms/src/Http/README.md

 ```

 ### Setting Field Values
-If a form has a field with the id of `firstName` then you can set its value using the property `firstName` of the client.
+If a form has a field with the id of `firstName` then you can set its optionValue using the property `firstName` of the client.

 ```js
 const form = {